-Heather Suzanne Woods is a scholar and teacher of digital rhetoric.
+Heather Suzanne Woods is a higher ed leader, emerging tech strategist, and scholar.

 NEW BOOK: